-- Gain facilitation skills through role-playing, group exercises, self-reflection, and group and instructor feedback sessions.
+- Gain facilitation skills through role-playing, group exercises, self-reflection, and group and instructor feedback sessions

-- Experience overseeing and coaching a diverse set of teams and projects.
+- Experience overseeing and coaching a diverse set of teams and projects

-- Learn to effectively give and receive critical feedback.
+- Learn to effectively give and receive critical feedback

-- 5-7 hours per week
+- Time requirement: 7-10 hours per week

 “I think the most important aspect of becoming a PF that fascinates me is the ability to facilitate so many different project groups and to see how the team members grow stronger as leaders and how they work better as a team as time goes.
 Moreover, it is also great to see how the teams work through different challenges and bring their action plan and project to life by working closely together towards their ultimate goals.
 I really enjoy helping people address the topics that are important to them.
 Most importantly, you as a leader can practice your skills and widening the breadth of your knowledge.
 It really is a win-win opportunity that not only helps your mentees improve, but yourself along the way as well.”